jorgegorka/siete-valles/README.md

 * Long term progress.
 Boost your user's invovement and sense of progress by giving them feedback of their achievements.
 * Performance.
 Check the performance of your team members, compare different users and track how much tasks they have completed.
 * Goal meassurement.
 Define rules to track the progress of an activity or a group of activities so you can evaluate the progress of the goal.
 * Unused features.
-Detect parts of your intranet or your application that are not being used by your users.
+Detect parts of your intranet or your application that are seldom visited.

+### How it works

+1. Define all the events (user actions) that you want to track.
+Ex.
+Get 1 point after visiting a webpage.
+2. Add Rewards.
+Ex.
+Level 1 - Apprentice
+3. Create the rules that will grant a reward.
+Ex.
+When reaching 50 points assign Level 1

+Other features:

+Add rewards based on a single event: Ex.
+Get the reward "Sales pro" after watching a video about "How to close sales".
+Add rewards based on events performed on a specific timeframe.
+Ex.
+Get the reward "Employee of the quarter" to the user that adds more comments to the company's intranet during the third quarter.

 ### Documentation